The Convenient Setting for Denjoy--Carleman Differentiable Mappings of Beurling and Roumieu Type

-We now describe what was known about convenient settings for Denjoy-Carleman classes before: In \cite{KMRc} we developed the convenient setting for non-quasianalytic log-convex Denjoy--Carleman classes of Roumieu type $C^{\{M\}}$ having moderate growth, and we showed that log-convexity and moderate growth are necessary.
+We now describe what was known about convenient settings for Denjoy-Carleman classes before: In \cite{KMRc} we developed the convenient setting for non-quasianalytic log-convex Denjoy--Carleman classes of Roumieu type $C^{\{M\}}$ having moderate growth, and we showed that moderate growth and a condition that guarantees stability under composition (like log-convexity) are necessary.
 There a mapping is $C^{\{M\}}$ if and only if it is weakly $C^{\{M\}}$ along all weakly $C^{\{M\}}$-curves.
 The method of proof relies on the existence of $C^{\{M\}}$ partitions of unity.

 We succeeded in \cite{KMRq} to prove that \emph{some} quasianalytic log-convex Denjoy--Carleman classes of Roumieu type $C^{\{M\}}$ having moderate growth admit a convenient setting.
 The method consisted of representing $C^{\{M\}}$ as the intersection of all larger non-quasianalytic log-convex classes $C^{\{L\}}$.
 A mapping is $C^{\{M\}}$ if and only if it is weakly $C^{\{L\}}$ along each weakly $C^{\{L\}}$-curve for each non-quasianalytic log-convex $L \ge M$.
 We constructed countably many classes which satisfy all these requirements, but many reasonable quasianalytic classes $C^{\{M\}}$, like the real analytic class, are not covered by this approach.